 By submitting this form, you consent to receive emails from A Sweet Thyme

-How To Make Blistered Green Beans: Step-By-Step
+How To Make Pan Fried Green Beans: Step-By-Step

 Here are some quick visual instructions.
 Remember that the full instructions with the exact ingredients are in the printable recipe card:

 Step 1: Make the tahini sauce by combining the tahini, lemon zest, lemon juice, garlic and water.
-You can find a full explanation of the Lemon Tahini Dressing here.

 Step 2: Add 2 tablespoons of oil to a large skillet.
 Add half of the green beans.